 When my father died of a massive stroke at age 63, I was devastated.
 It took me a while to accept it and move through the grief.
 But my divorce just a few years later was even harder on me.
 I’m still trying to figure it all out, two years after my wife walked away from our marriage.
 Divorce will definitely change you.

-Here are 5 things I learned from divorce:
+Here are 5 things I learned from my unwanted divorce:

 1. Relationships require work